 International Sámi Film Institute can support the distribution of films.
 Distribution to film festivals, markets, TV, or streaming services is eligible for distribution grant from ISFI.

-Through its grant scheme for the distribution of short films, documentaries, feature films, and series, International Sámi Film Institue aims to provide funding support for professional filmmakers and distributors, so Sámi films can reach world audiences.
+With this grant scheme, which is intended for the distribution of Sami short films, documentaries, feature films and series, the International Sámi Film Institute wishes to support professional filmmakers and film distributors so that Sami films can reach a global audience.

-The recipient of the grant must provide documentation showing how the funds are used.
+The grant recipient must document how and what the funds are spent on.

-In order to be entitled to receive a grant from the ISFI, the applicant and their project must meet the general requirements for grants and also the special terms and conditions applying to the specific project.
-ISFI makes an overall assessment of the project on the basis of the project’s artistic impression and the obligations in accordance with these guidelines.
+In order to receive a grant from ISFI, the applicant and project must fulfil ISFI’s application criteria and ISFI makes an overall assessment of the project on the basis of the project’s quality and the criteria set by these regulations.

 There is no application deadline for distribution grants and this can be applied for when needed.